oksushi/front-end-talk/slides/slides.md

 ## What do we mean by Agile?

+* Individuals and interactions over processes and tools
-* Working code over Documentation
+* Working software over comprehensive documentation
-* &c. &c.
+* Customer collaboration over contract negotiation
+* Responding to change over following a plan

 ---